POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     ,OLD_H5_FILE23

 .. warning::
-    The data will be put on top of each other.
+    The data will be layered on top of each other.
 E.g., if there is the same initial system in :samp:`OLD_H5_FILE11` and :samp:`OLD_H5_FILE12`, the one in :samp:`OLD_H5_FILE11` will be discarded and only the one in :samp:`OLD_H5_FILE12` will end up in :samp:`NEW_H5_FILE1`.